AlexxNica/infra-config/README.md

 This the configuration file for the Chromium Commit Queue, which is a thing that watches Gerrit for CLs it can build, test, and commit.

-We always use the same `cq_status_url` for Fuchsia, and the `git_repo_url` is specific to the repo. `cq_name` is a unique identifier for the project's CQ, and it can usually just be the same as the all-lowercase name of the repo.
+`cq_name` is a unique identifier for the project's CQ, and it can usually just be the same as the all-lowercase name of the repo. `git_repo_url` is used to specify the repository.

 A LUCI commit queue configuration consists of one or more **verifiers**, which are steps that must pass before committing is allowed.
 The basic configuration